 M1 claims that these portfolios are mean-variance optimized (think Modern Portfolio Theory and Harry Markowitz).
-This ends up making them unnecessarily complicated in my opinion and results in uneven allocations and a heavy weighting to international (ex-US) stocks.
+This ends up making them unnecessarily complicated in my opinion and results in uneven allocations and some strange asset choices.
 More specifically though, I believe these portfolios are suboptimal for the following reasons:

 - They incorporate corporate bonds.
 We know treasury bonds are superior.